JuliaAstro/XPA.jl/docs/src/client.md

 ## Persistent client connection

+To avoid reconnecting to the XPA server for each client request, `XPA.jl` maintains a per-thread persistent connection to the server.
+The end-user should therefore not have to worry about creating persistent XPA client connections (by calling [`XPA.Client()`](@ref)) for its application.

-For each client request, XPA is able to automatically establish a temporary connection to the server.
-This however implies some overheads and, to speed up the connection, a persistent XPA client can be created by calling [`XPA.Client()`](@ref) which returns an opaque object.
-The connection is automatically shutdown and related resources freed when the client object is garbage collected.
-The `close()` method can also by applied to the client object, in that case all subsequent requests with the object will establish a (slow) temporary connection.
+Persistent XPA client connections are automatically shutdown and related resources freed when garbage collected.
+The `close()` method can be applied to a persistent XPA client connection (if this is done for one of the memorized per-thread connection, the connection will be automatically re-open if necessary).

 ## Getting data from one or more servers